liquidprompt/liquidprompt/docs/functions/data.rst

    [separator_format]) -> var:lp_path, var:lp_path_format

-   Returns a shortened and formatted string indicating the current working directory path. *lp_path* contains the path without any formatting or custom separators, intended for use in the terminal title. *lp_path_format* contains the complete formatted path, to be inserted into the prompt.
+   Returns a shortened and formatted string indicating the current working directory path. *lp_path* contains the path without any formatting, custom separators, or shell escapes, intended for use in the terminal title.
+   *lp_path_format* contains the complete formatted path, to be inserted into the prompt.

    The behavior of the shortening is controlled by :attr:`LP_ENABLE_SHORTEN_PATH`, :attr:`LP_PATH_METHOD`,